Figma to Web App: How to Turn Your Design Into a Real Product

 Conclusion

-The process described in this article is not standard for all web development companies, but it is how I personally and my company work during Figma to web app conversion.
+The process described in this article is not standard for all web development companies, but it is how I and my company work during Figma to web app conversion.

 FAQ